 Annette Beuchler is the president and CEO of Obici Healthcare Foundation.
 Annette’s role is to help guide the Foundation’s grantmaking and strategic initiatives; evaluate the Foundation’s impact; provide leadership in the community; and maintain relationships with the Foundation’s partners and Board of Directors while upholding the Foundation’s mission.

 Mrs. Beuchler joined Obici Healthcare Foundation in January of 2017.
-She comes to the Foundation with considerable philanthropic experience.
+She has 20 years of philanthropic experience.
 She previously served as the Director of Programs & Communications at The Rapides Foundation located in Alexandria, Louisiana.
-Ms. Beuchler spent more than 15 years at The Rapides Foundation, where she was responsible for the development and implementation of the Foundation’s strategic initiatives including oversight of all program activities.
-She also led The Rapides Foundation’s internal and external communications; maintained strategic partnerships with local, state, regional and national groups; and planned, developed and marketed major programs, projects and events.
+Mrs. Beuchler spent more than 15 years at The Rapides Foundation, where she was responsible for the development and implementation of the Foundation’s strategic initiatives including oversight of all program activities.
+She also led The Rapides Foundation’s internal and external communications; maintained strategic partnerships with local, state, regional and national groups; and planned, developed, and marketed major programs, projects and events.
 Her work resulted in strengthening The Rapides Foundation’s capacity to serve its population through strategic impact-driven initiatives.

-Ms. Beuchler earned both her B.S. degree and an M.B.A. in Healthcare Administration from the University of Louisiana, Lafayette.
+Mrs. Beuchler earned both her B.S. degree and an M.B.A. in Healthcare Administration from the University of Louisiana, Lafayette.
 She is also board certified in healthcare management as a Fellow of the American College of Healthcare Executives.
-Since moving to Suffolk in 2017, Ms. Beuchler has become a member of the Suffolk Rotary Club and Suffolk Sister Cities International, and she looks forward to becoming involved in other community and civic organizations across the region.
+She has completed the 2014 Southeastern Council on Foundations Advanced Leadership Institute and the 2019 Hampton Roads, Civic Leadership Institute.
+Mrs. Beuchler is a member of the Suffolk Rotary Club and Suffolk Sister Cities.